slsu0424/slsu0424.github.io/_pages/resources.md

 </ul>
 </p>

 <p>Have a resource you would like to recommend?
-Please comment below.</p>
+Feel free to leave a comment below.</p>

 </div>